brightsparklabs/bsl-forward-proxy/README.md

     routes: []
 ```

-It is assumed that all the `forward_proxy.routing.networks` networks have already been created.
+It is assumed that all the `reverse_proxy.routing.networks` networks have already been created.
 If they do not exist, then they will need to be created manually.

 ```bash